biovault/nptsne/docsource/source/nptsne_module.rst

     hsne_analysis.Analysis
     hsne_analysis.SparseTsne

 ..
-The output from processing this file with the contents of the generated/ folder
+The output from processing this file, nptsne_module.rst, along with the contents of the generated/ folder
-    should be copied to the nptsnedoc/source directory and shecked in
+    should be copied from the build dir to the nptsnedoc/source directory and checked in